LiaPlayground/e-Learning-2019/README.md

-                              --{{1}}--
+                              --{{2}}--
-How would you encode a multiple-choice quiz with a typewriter, probably similarly as we did it, which looks like a list of simple check buttons that alreay shows the correct solution.
-You can add as much rows/options.
+How would you encode a multiple-choice quiz with a typewriter, probably similarly as we did it.
+It looks like a list of simple check-buttons that define the solution.
+You can add as much rows/options and of course add also hints, scripts, or an explanation...

-                              {{1-2}}
+                              {{2-3}}
 *******************************************************************************

 ``` markdown Multiple-Choice-Quiz